Elias-Larsson/Elias-Larsson/README.md

 # Welcome!
-My name is Elias and I'm a fullstack developer at Chas Academy.
+My name is Elias and I'm a fullstack developer at Chas Academy 👾

 Right now I'm working on a fullstack app using pokeAPI, noSQL, TypeScript and react.
 Users will be able to battle other pokemons and see profile statistics. <br>